International River Committees

 Subcommittee G of the Permanent Dutch-German Border Waters Commission

-Subcommittee G deals with the Ems-Dollard area.
-Since the approval of the Ems-Dollard Environmental Protocol (1996), this subcommittee deals with issues related to water and nature management.
-In recent years, this also increasingly includes tasks related to the implementation of the European Water Framework, and Floods Directives.
-With the establishment of the Convention on the Use and Management of the Territorial Sea of 3 to 12 Nautical Miles (2014), additional regulatory arrangements have been made for the laying of cables and pipelines and the production of renewable energy.
+With the establishment of the Convention on the Use and Management of the Territorial Sea of 3 to 12 Nautical Miles (2014), additional regulatory regimes have been established for the laying of cables and pipelines and the production of renewable energy.